 1. Clearly promote your intentions and desires

 When you are being authentic about a cause, there is no “halfway.”
-The company needs to support the plight of LGBT+ candidates and employees, are they do not.
+The company either supports the plight of LGBT+ candidates and employees, or it does not.
 If your company is the former and not the latter, then place it on your company’s website (a “Careers” page is best).

 2. Utilize resources that LGBT+ candidates’ access